-If you encounter a problem when configuring or using the single sign-on feature, the answers to the questions below may help.
+If you encounter a problem when configuring or using the single sign-on (SSO) feature, the answers to these questions below may help.

-If the issue you have is not addressed below, please contact us.
+If the issue you have is not addressed in this article, please contact Dashlane Support.

 - Where can I use Dashlane SSO?